Video store business plan for starting your own business

 The target of The Game Garage is to offer a unique and unforgettable gaming experience to our customers.
 We will deliver our best-expected services to our game players by providing them with the best possible gaming devices, a comfortable environment, and a fair pricing model.

 Our financial targets to meet for the first three years of our launch are demonstrated below:

 3.1 Company Owner

-Mr. Helery will be the owner of this video store business plan.
+Mr. Helery will be the owner of this video store business.
 Mr.Helery completed his Master’s degree in Business Administration.
 Previously he served in managerial positions at various games stores.
-However, he wished to start video rental business of his own, which is how The Game Garage came into being.
+However, he wished to start a video rental business of his own, and therefore, the Game Garage came into being.

 3.2 Why the video store business is being started

 Mr. Helery knew well that a video game shop business has an evergreen and blossoming market.
 Therefore, the video store business will be based on giving people, an opportunity to choose from a wide range of video games and other related products.

 3.3 How the video store business will be started

 The main objective of any video game shop business plan is to help develop the business.
 And this is achieved through thorough planning.
 To help you plan your business, we are providing this business plan free of cost.
 You can use this document or a business plan for retail clothing to plan your startup.

 The next step in setting up the video game business is to define its brand.
 The business plan of this video game store will be aimed at making a brand that people can trust.